devsim/devsim/README.md

 ### Introduction:
 **DEVSIM** - TCAD Device Simulator

 **DEVSIM** is a tool for TCAD Device Simulation, using finite volume methods.
-The source code is provided by Devsim LLC ([http://www.devsim.com](http://www.devsim.com)).
+The source code is provided by Devsim LLC.
-It is licensed under the [LGPL Version 3.0](http://www.gnu.org/copyleft/lesser.html), meaning you can link against it with your own software.
-Example scripts are provided under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+It is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+Example scripts are also provided under this license.
+Other files are subject to the license terms of their copyright owners.

 ### Supported Platforms:
 * Mac OS X 10.10 (Yosemite)